asciimo/trilogy/oop.md

 ![Robot class in the JavaScript console](img/3_robot_name_property_in_console.png)

 In JavaScript, class properties are declared using the keyword `this`. `this` refers to the **scope**, or context, of the object described by the class.
+That dot between `this` and `name` is aptly called the **dot operator**.
+It provides access to an object instance's properties and methods.
+In this case, `this` is an alias for the current object instance.
+You can think of it as an object's instance's notion of itself. `this.name = 'Marty'` is analogous an object instance saying "my name is Marty".

-We can reference `this` from anywhere in a class, and have access to the specific properties and methods of a particular object instance.
-This is common in many languages that support OOP, but it can get a little tricky in JavaScript because `this` can be used in other contexts outside of classes.
-For now, we only need to remember that we will use `this` when accessing properties and methods within in a class.
+We can reference `this` from anywhere in a class, and have access to the specific properties and methods of a particular object when it is instantiated.
+`this` is common in many languages that support OOP, but it can get a little tricky in JavaScript because `this` can be used in other contexts outside of OOP.
+For now, we only need to remember that we will use `this` when referencing properties and methods within in a class.

 Let's break down what happened in the above example:

-1. We create a new `Robot` instance by calling `new Robot()`, and assign it to the `marty` variable
+1. We created a new `Robot` instance by calling `new Robot()`, and assigned it to the `marty` variable
-2. `constructor()` is automatically called, assigning the string value `Marty` to the instance using the `this` keyword
+2. `constructor()` was automatically called, assigning the string value `Marty` to the instance's `name` property using the `this` keyword
-3. We type `marty` into the console, and it displays the object instance with the `name` property set to `Marty`.
+3. We typed `marty` into the console, and it displayed the object instance with the `name` property set to `Marty`.

 ***Ask the class***
 > Does this make sense?

-    This is a good time to sync up with the class to make sure everyone is on the same page.
+    This is a good time to sync up with the class to make sure everyone is on the same page. `this` may be problematic.
+Enforce the idea that `this` is synonymous with "my".
+It's abstract within the class, but it will be bound to the scope of object instances, as we'll demonstrate in a moment.

 Now we're going to interact with Marty.
 We're going to read his name by directly referencing the `name` property on the object instance using the **dot operator**:

 ![Robot class in the JavaScript console](img/4_robot_read_name_property_in_console.png)

 The console displays the value of the `name` property.
 It is the string, "Marty".

+***Ask the class***
+> Why didn't we use `this` when accessing Marty's name?

+    Because `this` is abstract within the class.
+When an object is instantiated, its properties are concrete, and can be accessed by using the dot operator on the specific instance.

 Now we have a class that defines `Robot` objects, and it creates instances with the name "Marty".